owen-debiasio/cmdcreate/README.md

 > You can find the available configurations [here](https://github.com/owen-debiasio/cmdcreate/blob/main/config_example.toml)

 ## Documentation

+> [!NOTE]
-You can view the table of contents and information [here](https://github.com/owen-debiasio/cmdcreate/blob/main/docs/README.md)
+> You can view the table of contents and information [here](https://github.com/owen-debiasio/cmdcreate/blob/main/docs/README.md)

 ---